itishrishikesh/wikipedia-viewer/README.md

 # wikipedia-viewer

-A wikipedia search web apps built using the wikipedia api.
-It provides with list of result obtained.
+Wikipedia Viewer is a wikipedia search build with javascript and jquery using the wikipedia's official api.

+For demo, click <a href="https://codepen.io/hris_hi/full/XRLRqp/">here</a>